Guide to Buying Frozen Food

 Tip: Speed up meal prep during the week and amp up nutritional content by adding frozen vegetables (thawed in the microwave or a bowl of cool water) to casseroles, stews, and soups.
 You can also blend them into dips and use them to top fresh salads.

-Look for: Again, pure and simple fruit is the best option.
+Again, pure and simple fruit is the best option.
 The bags will stay good for about two months after they’ve been opened.
 Look for resealable bags to help prevent ice crystals, which can signal the fruit has become dehydrated and possibly lost some of its flavor or nutrients, says Krieger.

 Avoid: Fruits packaged with sugar.
 Frozen strawberries in syrup, for instance, can contain up to 11 times as much sugar (about 17 teaspoons) as natural, unsweetened ones.